 Nathan is an Australian who loves the similarities between the Pacific Northwest and his hometown of Melbourne.
 It has been a dream of his to own and operate a Bed and Breakfast ever since he first traveled to Europe in the early nineties.
+In 2010 he gained american citizenship as well, now holding dual citizenship.

 As a keen sea kayaker and hiker, he has a love for the outdoors.
 With his local knowledge growing daily he is able to help you plan your day trips or point you to local attractions and restaurants.